baliyanvinay/JavaScript-Basics/README.md

 Objects in JS are key-value pair datasets.

 #### Arrays
 Arrays are like object but without a key and does keep the order in which data is stored.
 Arrays can contain objects.
 Also array can contain any type of data combinations.
+Data can be accessed from arrays using indexes.
 ```js
 var arrayExample = ['Strings', 10, {'objects': 'yes'}, true]
 ```